Tritlo/ghc/docs/users_guide/glasgow_exts.rst

    implementation terms, they are reported by the renamer rather than the type checker.)

-- The list of valid substitutions is found by checking which bindings in scope would fit into the hole.
+- The list of valid hole fits is found by checking which bindings in scope would fit into the hole.
 As an example, compiling the following module with
   GHC: ::